- Atlanta boasts more than 50 visual art galleries and more than 30 playhouses and theatres.

 Atlanta’s arts scene spreads well beyond the city’s world-class venues.
 Over the past decade, a new wave of visual art installations and street murals have rolled in, adorning parks, walls, tunnels and walkways with color and jumpstarting Atlanta’s independent artist scene.
 Musicians play live at outdoor festivals and neighborhood farmer’s markets.
 Performance artists, such as those from Glo Atlanta, can be spotted on any given day practicing at Goat Farm Arts Center or performing on the grassy lawns of Piedmont Park.

-Atlanta BeltLine Eastside Trail is a scenic two-mile pathway speckled with permanent and rotating visual art installations from locally-and-nationally-acclaimed artists.
+Atlanta BeltLine Eastside Trail is a scenic three-mile pathway speckled with permanent and rotating visual art installations from locally-and-nationally-acclaimed artists.
 Atlanta’s intown neighborhoods are home to vivid murals commissioned by Living Walls and other independent associations.
 In the fall, spring and summertime, events like Atlanta Dogwood Festival, Inman Park Festival and Yellow Daisy Festival showcase the city’s local talent.
 OuterSpace Project is a week-long public art event aimed at improving urban beautification and promoting creativity.
 The week ends with “The Big Bang” and showcases live art installations, musical performances and a gallery exhibition.
 Murals created for OuterSpace Project can be spotted among various buildings around the city.

 A City Steeped in Culture